baragaun/bg-code-gen/README.md

       ]
     }

 Then run the `TypeGraphqlTask` to generate the attributes in the model.
-See the [sample-project](./src/sample-project) for a sample project setup.